MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/easy-policy-setup-edu.md

 1. In the left navigation of the Microsoft Teams admin center, go to **Dashboard**, and then in the **Easy policy setup for a safe learning environment** tile, select **Quick setup**.
 2. Select your educational institution type (**Primary-Secondary** or **Higher education**), and then click **Next**.
+3. Do one of the following:
-3. Search for, and then select a group that contains your educators or staff, and then click **Next**.
+    - If you want to set up policies for your educators and staff, search for and select a group that contains your educators or staff, and then click **Next**. <br/>Currently, you can only select one group.
 Educators and staff in the group you select will be assigned a set of policies tailored to their needs.
 Remember that this set of policies is separate from the policies applied to students, which the tool does automatically.
+    - If you want to set up policies for only your students, click **Next**.
 4. Review your selections.
 5. Select **Apply** to apply your changes.
 This may take a few minutes to complete.
-6. You're on your way but you're not done yet! <br/>Your students and educators or staff are now set up with policies created by the tool but there's a few more things to do.
+6. You're on your way but you're not done yet! <br/>Your students and educators or staff (if you chose this option) are now set up with policies created by the tool but there's a few more things to do.

     Next, make sure you follow the steps in the [What do I need to do after I run the tool?](#what-do-i-need-to-do-after-i-run-the-tool) section.